reactioninc/reacta/README.md

 			'key' => 'field_582217c8a07b2',
 			'label' => 'Link',
 			'name' => 'cta_link',
-			'type' => 'url',
+			'type' => 'text',
-			'instructions' => 'Add the URL where this CTA should take the user when clicked.', 'required' => 1,
+			'instructions' => 'Add the URL where this CTA should take the user when clicked.
+Add the full url, or use [blogurl] followed by your page slug.
+For example, to send people to the about page, you would type [blogurl]about', 'required' => 1,
 			'conditional_logic' => 0,
 			'wrapper' => array (